jscobie/day-scheduler/README.md

 ## Installation

-Required items are index.html, highscores.html, script.js, script-scores.js, reset.css and style.css files (all to be located in assets folder).
+Required items are index.html, script.js, and style.css files (assets folder has a js folder for script.js and css folder for style.css).

 ## Usage